 Understanding your legal obligations as an employer is an important part of running a business.
 When it comes to paying employees’ super, employers need to abide by the requirements set out by the Superannuation Guarantee (Administration) Act 1992.
-As a registered Hostplus employer, we’ll help you stay on top of what you need to know and do, so you can continue to grow your business.

 Make super contributions

 As an employer you are legally required to make Superannuation Guarantee (SG) contributions on behalf of employees who are:

 Provide Tax File Numbers (TFNs)

 If your employee gives you their tax file number (TFN) you must provide this to Hostplus when you begin to make your SG contributions.
 Failing to provide an employee’s TFN may result in a fine of up to $2,220 from the ATO.

 In addition to the 15% tax on employer contributions, employees without a TFN attached to their super are taxed at an additional rate of 32% on ‘No TFN’ contributions paid into the fund on their behalf.

 Furthermore, without a TFN, personal contributions made to the fund by the employee are unable to be accepted.
 Be super smart and include your employees’ TFNs today.